texastribune/donations-app/README.md

 By default, in config.rb, config.after_build is set to false.
 Set this to true.
 Check that your AWS_ACCESS_KEY and AWS_ACCESS_SECRET environment variables are set, and then run `bundle exec middleman build`.

 In your terminal, you should see s3_sync applying any updates to files for the project.
 You can also check the project s3 bucket to ensure that all files have been synced there.
 Change config.after_build back to its default of false after deploying.

+## Known bugs
++ On Internet Explorer 10 and 11, if a user goes through the carousel form, hits submit, and the hits the browser "back" button, the form does not reset properly.
+This is despite `document.forms[0].reset()` being called in `index.html`.